-To get rid of the COVID-19 virus, lots of things are different at the moment.
+To get rid of the COVID 19 virus, lots of things are different in NZ at the moment.

-Most of us like to talk and listen face to face but that can't happen in all important meetings while we are all dealing with COVID-19.
+Most of us like to talk and listen kanohi ki te kanohi/face to face but that can't happen in all important meetings while NZ is dealing with COVID-19.